 |

-Somatic exercises improve awareness of movement, control of movement, and coordination.
-While they belong to a different category than strengthening or stretching, somatic exercises accomplish what therapists ordinarily seek through strengthening and/or stretching exercises: both greater strength and greater suppleness.
+Somatic education exercises improve control of movement and muscular tension, awareness of movement and muscular tension, and coordination.
+A completely different category than strengthening or stretching, somatic education exercises accomplish what therapists seek through strengthening and/or stretching exercises: both greater strength and greater suppleness.

 First off, people commonly confuse strength with control.
 Generally, if people have poor control of a muscle or movement, they describe themselves (and others describe them) as "weak".